 What can we learn from their responses?

 Our values are important.
-We need to understand our core values and then live into them, even when it is costly.
-Christianity’s core value is that all men and women are created in God’s image, are unconditionally loved by him, have infinite value to him, and are welcome to come and receive His gift of forgiveness and eternal life.
+We need to understand our core values and then live into them, even when costly.
+Christianity’s core value is that we are created in God’s image, are unconditionally loved by him, have infinite value to him, and are welcome to come and receive His gift of forgiveness and eternal life.

 We need to continue to serve others well.
 But we need to ask them how we can best help them.
-We often assume we know what they need and are blind to opportunities that would make a lasting impact.
+Unfortunately, we often assume we know what they need and are blind to opportunities to make a lasting impact.

 We need to proactively seek solutions to problems facing the people we want to serve, even those we did not cause.
 The only way to address those issues is by going to where they are and creating safe venues for them to speak.
 We may not be responsible for the harm caused by another church, but we can be responsible for the healing.